jesslam948/Pages-Profile/index.md

+# All About Me

-# whoami
+## whoami

-## A Brief Guide to Jessica Lam
 ### Introduction
-My name is Jessica Lam and I am currently a 2nd year Computer Science student at UC San Diego!
-I am passionate about cybersecurity and also have an interest in anything cloud or infrastructure related!
-I also love cats, matcha, and games like Stardew Valley and Animal Crossing!
+My name is Jessica Lam and I am currently a 2nd year Computer Science student at UC San Diego.
+I am passionate about cybersecurity and also have an interest in anything cloud or infrastructure related.
+I also love cats, matcha, and games like *Stardew Valley* and *Animal Crossing*!

+### A Picture of Me :O
+![Jessica Lam Profile Picture][../Jessica_Lam.jpeg]

+## traceroute journey.me
+### My Beginnings
+I've always loved puzzles, the challenge and process of problem solving.